Soontao/cds-mysql/README.md

 **The mysql database must be empty (all table must be managed by cds-mysql, no pre-defined tables), otherwise the migration will be failed because typeorm detect the metadata by itself table**

-### Enhanced CSV Migration
+## Enhanced CSV Migration

-`cds-mysql` built-in a csv migration tool, it will migration data with key validation.
+`cds-mysql-deploy` has a built-in csv migration tool, it will migrate data with key validation (enhance `cds` built-in one for sqlite).

 ## Compatibility Table